Can't make it to the ceremony? A stream of the ceremony will be available right here, watch live Saturday at 10 a.m.

 At Commencement, graduates march in the gown appropriate to the degree they will receive.
 Candidates may wear only one hood at a time and it should be appropriate to the gown.
 For example, an individual receiving both a doctoral and a master’s degree at the same ceremony marches in the attire of the higher (terminal) degree and will wear only one hood, that of the higher degree.
 An individual receiving two master’s degrees wears only one hood, generally to indicate the primary or initial degree field.

 As a DMU graduate, you are now a member of the Alumni Association, and the alumni office will be your first contact for future communications and questions.
-If you’re not familiar with our office, you can view staff information, FAQs, and ways to stay connected with DMU on our website.
+To familiarize yourself with the office, please check staff information, FAQs, and ways to stay connected with DMU on our website.
 We are proud to offer you many benefits, including alumni events locally and nationally, CME and global health opportunities, monthly and quarterly published communications, continued access to the Wellness Center and Library, and more!
 The best way for us to keep you up-to-date is to have your accurate information on file, so update your address now in your Pulse checklist.
-If you have questions, contact our office at 515-271-1463 or send us an email at firstname.lastname@example.org.
+If you have questions, contact the Alumni Relations office at 515-271-1463 or send us an email at firstname.lastname@example.org.

-Each class has its own banquet, as do the Alumni groups that are celebrating their 25+ and 50+ reunions.
+Each class is honored at their own banquet, as are the alumni groups celebrating their 25+ and 50+ reunions.

 How do I order tickets for the college banquets?